-In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the County, based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the 2009 Series H Bonds (sometimes referred to herein as the "Federally Tax-Exempt Series 2009 Bonds") is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986.
-In the further opinion of Bond Counsel, interest on the Federally Tax-Exempt Series 2009 Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, nor is it included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Bond Counsel is of the opinion that interest on the 2009 Series I Bonds (sometimes referred to herein as the "Federally Taxable Series 2009 Bonds") is not excluded from gross income for federal income tax purposes.
-Bond Counsel is also of the opinion that interest on the Federally Tax-Exempt Series 2009 Bonds and the Federally Taxable Series 2009 Bonds is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
-Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the Series 2009 Bonds.
+In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel, based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Notes is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 and is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
+In the further opinion of Bond Counsel, interest on the Notes is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, nor is it included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the Notes.
 See "TAX MATTERS."

-COUNTY OF NASSAU, NEW YORK \$90,215,000 GENERAL OBLIGATION BONDS
+COUNTY OF NASSAU, NEW YORK General Obligations

+\$150,000,000 TAX ANTICIPATION NOTES, 2009